Emergence of Local Ordering and Mesoscale Giant Number Fluctuations in Active Turbulence

-\textit{Simulation details}: To numerically solve Eqs.
-(1), we employed a de-aliased pseudo-spectral algorithm with periodic boundary conditions in space.
-We perform two-dimensional simulations in a square domain of size $160 \times 160$ and grid resolution $4096\times4096$, ensuring sufficient resolution for capturing fine-scale features.
-Time integration was performed using the second-order integrating factor method (IFRK2) with a time step of $\Delta t = 2\times10^{-4}$.
-The simulations were initialized with random initial conditions and in all simulation cases, we set the parameters fixed unless otherwise stated, $\lambda_0= 3.5$, $\beta = 0.5$, $\Gamma_2 = 9\times10^{-4}$, $\Gamma_0 = 4.5\times10^{-2}$.
+\textit{Simulation details}--- We solve Eq.
+(1) using a de-aliased pseudo-spectral method with periodic boundary conditions.
+Simulations are performed in a two-dimensional square domain of size, L$=160$ with $4096^2$ grid points, ensuring adequate resolution of fine-scale features.
+Time integration employs the second-order integrating factor scheme (IFRK2) with a time step $\Delta t = 2\times10^{-4}$.
+The simulations were initialized with a random vorticity field, and in all cases, we set the parameters fixed (except $\alpha$) unless otherwise stated, $\lambda_0= 3.5$, $\beta = 0.5$, $\Gamma_2 = 9\times10^{-5}$, $\Gamma_0 = -4.5\times10^{-2}$.
 These values are chosen based on previous studies that align with experimentally accessible regimes~\cite{kiran2023irreversibility}.
 For more details, see section~\ref{numerical_methodology}.
 To investigate the role of activity, we systematically vary the parameter $\alpha$ between -9 to -1.
+Using average velocities observed in experiments on B. \textit{subtilis} at normal oxygen concentration, $\sim 25 \mu m/s$ ~\cite{wensink2012meso,cp2020friction,kiran2023irreversibility}, our simulation parameters map to physical $v_{rms}$ in the range $4.5 - 70 \mu m/s$, consistent with experimental observations~\cite{liu2012multifractal}, with the full correspondence detailed in ~\ref{numerical_methodology}.